 If you are unsure, our members are happy for you to call their offices to check that an agent is legitimate.
 You can view our members here.

 In 2014 new rules concerning the recovery of money from debtors were brought in.

 CIVEA members enforce non-High Court orders, which relate to debts for things like council tax, child support, traffic and parking offences or magistrates’ court fines.

 Below we’ve outlined the process of a non-High Court order and the fees to expect.

 If you have not paid a debt or a fine, it is tempting to ignore letters and calls.
 But this might add more costs.

 Always reply to attempts to contact you.
 You may be able to make an arrangement to pay.

-If you have a debt that has not been paid, the individual body (usually a local authority or a Magistrates’ court) issues a court order.
-These orders are known as warrants of control or liability orders.
-This starts the process to recover the money.
+If you have a debt that has not been paid, the individual body applies to the court to issue a court order, this could be a liability order or a warrant of control which starts the process to recover the money.

-The warrant of control or liability order may then be given to an enforcement agent or enforcement company to recover the debt.
+The warrant or order may then be given to an enforcement company to recover the debt.
 If so, a fee of £75 is added to the amount owed.

 The first step in the three-stage enforcement process is the compliance stage where you are sent a ‘Notice of Enforcement’.